cul-it/hfs2dfxml/README.md

 ## System requirements and setup
 * `hfsutils` (http://www.mars.org/home/rob/proj/hfs; or installed via your distribution's package manager)
 * `python3-magic`
-* `xmllint` for validation (in tests) and pretty-printing DFXML output.
+* `xmllint` for validation (in tests) and pretty-printing DFXML output
 * DFXML Schema (http://github.org/dfxml-working-group/dfxml-schema) for testing and validation of results
 * `tests/hfs2dfxml_tests.py` - Specify path for image file in script to run tests
 * `git`
-* `homebrew` - (https://brew.sh/) macOS requirement.
-Used to set-up hfsutils and libmagic.
+* `homebrew` - (https://brew.sh/) macOS requirement; used to set-up hfsutils and libmagic

 ## BitCurator and macOS installation directions
-The following directions were tested on BitCurator 1.7.98.
 The following installation/configuration steps require the Terminal.
+(For Ubuntu, this was last tested on BitCurator 1.7.98.)

 * Test dependencies
   * `which xmllint` - Output should be `/usr/bin/xmllint`